 Reetta Toivanen is used to having many irons in the fire.
 In EuroStorie - The Centre of Excellence in Law, Identity and the European Narratives she is the Vice-Director as well as the leader of the subproject 3: Migration and the narrative of Europe as an “Area of freedom, security and justice”, which focuses on the impact of exile on shaping the European legal, social and religious/cultural narratives.
-Furthermore, only recently she was appointed as the professor of the Helsinki Institute of Sustainability along with leading the multidisciplinary research project ALL-YOUTH funded by the Strategic Research Council as well as acting as the Vice-Chair of ECRI, The European Commission against Racism and Intolerance and as the President of the Finnish League for Human Rights.
-When asked, how is she coping with this extreme multitasking, her answer is a New Year’s resolution not to stress too excessively about work and the realization and acceptance of the fact that the world will run without her as well.
+Furthermore, last fall she was appointed as the professor of the Helsinki Institute of Sustainability along with leading the multidisciplinary research project ALL-YOUTH funded by the Strategic Research Council as well as acting as the Vice-Chair of ECRI, The European Commission against Racism and Intolerance and as a member of the executive committee of the Finnish League for Human Rights.
+When asked, how she is coping with this extreme multitasking, her answer is a New Year’s resolution not to stress too excessively about work and the realization and acceptance of the fact that the world will run without her as well.

-Originally Toivanen studied religious studies, but it was rather soon that she discovered she was mainly interested in religions as social phenomena.
-That is how she came to find ethnography and anthropology of religion.
+Originally Toivanen studied religious studies but rather soon she discovered she was mainly interested in religions as social phenomena.
+That is how she discovered ethnography and anthropology of religion.
 She found herself extremely fascinated by people with their various social relations and by what it means to have to fight for the right to use one’s languages and practices one’s cultures.
-In her master’s thesis she examined, what is the significance of having your own language and culture to people, concentrating especially in different ethnic minorities.
+In her master’s thesis she examined, what is the significance of having your own language and culture, concentrating especially on different ethnic minorities.
 Throughout her academic career, her research has substantially circulated around the situation of minorities and the questions of human rights concerning them.
 Toivanen wrote her doctoral thesis in Humboldt University in Berlin, where she came to live altogether over ten years.
-Her thesis concentrated on the question of how international law shapes people’s as well as groups of people’s idea of themselves.
+Her thesis focused on the question of how international law shapes people’s as well as groups of people’s ideas of themselves.

 To EuroStorie Toivanen will bring her wide knowledge on anthropology and ethnography, both of which have their own roles in shaping the idea of Europe as well as the narrations of the Europeans.
 She shall also stabilize the project in that sense, so that it won’t only deal with abstract ideas and concepts, but also real customs.
 According to Toivanen, the merit and societal significance of anthropological research is indeed the fact that is challenges existing assumptions by actually discussing and interviewing people with their own terms, instead of only functioning from ivory towers.
 She finds it important that the own voice and experience of those, who are being researched, is in the centre of examination and thus heard.
 She finds that research at the grass roots supplements well the more abstract one.

 Even if there wasn’t any solid, joint story of Europe shared by both the native-born Europeans as well as the newcomers, Toivanen believes that by comparing these different stories and narrations of Europe and Europeanness, we may find a whole new knowledge and understanding of where the world is today and what problems there are to face.
-According to her, there are some profound risks, if we overlook trying to see the world from the perspective of also those people, who are less fortunate than we are and whose every step in the society requires a battle of its own.
-Disclosing these people and their stories as well as giving them a voice go hand in hand with the interest of Europe as a whole, for as long as we have major problems of racism and discrimination, we shall continue having a lot of severe instability too.
+According to her there are some profound risks if we overlook trying to see the world from the perspective of also those people, who are less fortunate than we are and whose every step in the society requires a battle of its own.
+Disclosing these people and their stories, as well as giving them a voice, goes hand in hand with the interest of Europe as a whole, for as long as we have major problems with racism and discrimination, we continue having severe instability too.